 Diana’s Dragons: The Awaited

 Diana checked her watch: 9:00 a.m.
 There was no way to know when they would awaken.
-She backed out of the cave with ginger steps, squinting in the sunlight.
+She backed out of the space with ginger steps, squinting in the sunlight.
 Instinctively, she grasped the mistcrystal, feeling it cool a bit as she exited the cave.
 Pacing between the entrance and a huge boulder, she pulled out her phone and dialed her best friend.

 Nicki gasped, “Oh, my gosh!
 Which ones?
 Where are you?”